hyperledger/indy-hipe/text/please-duplex/README.md

 We need agents that speak bluetooth.
 Or NFC.
 Or WebSockets.
 Or email.
 Or via message queues.
 Or via push notification protocols from mobile device manufacturers.
 Or via proprietary bus protocols on embedded hardware.
-And some of these transports are inherently message- and async-oriented.
+And some of these transports are inherently one-way and message- and async-oriented.

-It is easy and efficient to build a request-response behavior out of async primitives, and it is easy to adapt such primitives to HTTP as well as all the other transport choices.
+It is architecturally clean, and efficient, to build a request-response behavior out of async primitives, and it is easy to adapt such primitives to HTTP as well as all the other transport choices.
 The opposite is not true.
 Therefore, we had to model agent communication with an async message-passing paradigm that assumes none of HTTP's convenience.
 Thinking